LivingLogic/LivingLogic.Python.xist/docs/MIGRATION.rst

 Changes to :mod:`ll.ul4c`
 -------------------------

-*	The output infrastructure for UL4 (which was using generator before) has been switched to a stream API.
+*	The output infrastructure for UL4 (which was using generators before) has been switched to a stream API.
 The new API is incompatible with the old one.

 Migrating to version 5.73